-- Full paper should be submitted for review.
+- The full paper should be submitted for review.
 The paper must follow the formatting instructions below.

 - At least one author of each accepted paper must register and present the paper at the conference to ensure that your paper is included in the proceedings.

-- Authors are encouraged to submit the evidences for the feasibility of commercial products.
-Note that authors do not have to submit the evidences.
-They will be evaluated only in the award selection process and will not be used for deciding whether or not each paper is accepted for presentation in the conference.
+- Authors are encouraged to submit some evidence for the feasibility of commercial products.
+Note that authors do not have to submit the evidence.
+They will be evaluated only in the award selection process and will not be used for deciding whether or not each paper is accepted for presentation at the conference.

-Page limit is 6 pages, including all figures, references, appendices and so on, and papers should be printable on A4 paper.
-Your paper for reviewing must be anonymous, by eliminating any information (e.g., your name, affiliation, address, etc.) that could possibly identify you.
+The page limit is 4 pages, excluding references.
+Papers should be printable on A4 paper.
+Your paper for reviewing must be anonymous by eliminating any information (e.g., your name, affiliation, address, etc.) that could identify you.
 Authors can leave citations to their previous work unanonymized, but they should cite their own work in the third person (e.g., " found that…").
 All manuscripts must be in English.

 Supplementary material (images, video, etc.) may optionally be submitted with papers, but be sure to maintain anonymity, including the file properties or other hidden text.
 The supplemental materials have a file size limit of 50 MB.
-The supplemental materials will not be part of the conference proceedings, so they are only there to aid the reviewing process and award selecting process.
+The supplemental materials will not be part of the conference proceedings, so they will only aid the reviewing process and award selection process.
 Reviewers are not required to view the supplemental material (though most reviewers are likely to do so), so any information critical to understanding the work should be in the main paper.